 - Facts About Diamond Clarity Treatments: Improving diamond clarity.

-- Facts About Diamond Color Treatments: Treatments used to alter diamond color.
+- Facts About Diamond Color Treatments: Treatments used to alter the diamond color.

 - Diamonds Created from Human Ashes: Would you wear them?